 One thing is certain about the future: today’s children will face streams of new information that increase exponentially over time.
 In addition, facts that seem important to memorize today may no longer be relevant in the future.
 Therefore, one of the most important skills that today’s students can learn is how to evaluate the reliability of new information.
 This skill requires students to have strong critical thinking skills, the ability to research the credibility of information sources, and the insight to understand their own individual potential for risks such as confirmation bias.
 Today’s students may be faced with a constant deluge of new information, but they will be able to identify valid details if they are equipped with strong evaluation skills.

-Students in online schools have enhanced access to build mastery in all three of these abilities.
+Students in online schools have enhanced access to building mastery in all three of these abilities.
 Laurel Springs School’s emphasis on learning style awareness helps students understand and feel ownership of how they learn.
 Our students and teachers live all over the world, enabling children to experience a global virtual classroom environment.
 In addition, the digital basis for many of Laurel Springs’ courses necessitates the regular practice of evaluating information for accuracy and objectivity.
 Parents want to do their best to help prepare their children for rewarding lives as adults, and these skills can provide additional advantages that will improve any future career.